To God, Not Goodbye - Adieu Barrington

 Where to begin when speaking of endings?
 Where do I find the words to adequately express the impact of Barrington’s passing?
 Where do I pull the courage to feel it all?
 Where do I find the strength to work through the grief that clings to each heartbeat and every breath?

-We knew.
 We knew that Barrington, our little buddy, our rescue Frenchie who had been with us for just over 4 years, was going to be leaving us.
+We found a tumor 10 months prior.
 But knowing someone you love will pass - and experiencing it - are worlds apart, especially when you are called to make the right decision at the right time.
 When the time comes for that unavoidable decision, it is still sudden and jarring.

 The decision was ultimately his.
 His fate was not in our hands.
 Our role was to provide him with a safe and comfortable home, nurturing, caring and happiness.
 To give him a good life.
 To love him.
 And we did.
 We loved - and love - him so much.